Facilitators: Elena Pilipets, Marloes Geboers, Riccardo Ventura

 Techniques of ‘brushing over’ controversies manifest in visual and textual transformations, turning dark sentiments into peaceful scenes.
 Especially queer rights are instrumentalized for pinkwashing, acting as a ‘patch’ over police violence.
 In political contexts, hyperpartisanship is masked by turning contentious issues into fiction, ‘cartooning’ away any friction or sharp political divides.
 Female bodies are dressed to obscure any exposed skin, reinforcing the idea that naked women cannot be seen as elegant.
 Instead, generated image outputs depict women happily in flower-adorned kitchens, smiling to the point of ‘monstrosity’ (we invite you to zoom in on the Porn canvas).

 Another research direction involves replicating the methodology with other models to assess their unique ‘vernaculars’.
-Researching with GenAI is akin to planting a flag in an ever-evolving landscape.
+Researching with GenAI is like planting a flag in an ever-evolving landscape.
 As models undergo continuous updates, each research project captures a specific moment in this ongoing process.
 In our project, we focused on a single model across five issues, highlighting the dynamic interplay between technology, platform-specific norms, and socio-political contexts.
 By extending our analysis to multiple models, we can gain a more comprehensive understanding of the underlying mechanisms and the power structures that influence their development and application.

 Bajohr, H. (2024).
 Operative ekphrasis: The collapse of the text/image distinction in multimodal AI.
 Word & Image, 40(2), 77-90.